 To model your release process, you create a pipeline that represents the stages, tasks, and approvals that you normally use for releasing your software.
 Code Stream then automates the process that builds, tests, approves, and deploys your code.

-Now that you have everything for modeling your software release process, here's how you do it in vRealize Automation Code Stream.
+Now that you have everything for modeling your software release process, here's how you do it in Code Stream.

-- Verify whether any endpoints are already available.
-In vRealize Automation Code Stream, click Endpoints.
+- Verify whether any cloud-based and remote on-premises endpoints are already available.
+In Code Stream, click Endpoints.

 - Learn about native ways that you can build and deploy your code.
-See Planning to natively build, integrate, and deliver your code in vRealize Automation Code Stream.
+See Planning to natively build, integrate, and deliver your code in Code Stream.

 - Determine whether some of the resources that you will use in your pipeline must be marked as restricted.
-See How do I manage user access and approvals in vRealize Automation Code Stream.
+See How do I manage user access and approvals in Code Stream.

-- If you have the user role or the viewer role instead of the administrator role, determine who is the administrator for your vRealize Automation Code Stream instance.
+- If you have the user role or the viewer role instead of the administrator role, determine who is the administrator for your Code Stream instance.

-- Examine the projects available in vRealize Automation Code Stream and select one that is right for you.
+- Examine the projects available in Code Stream and select one that is right for you.

-- If no projects appear, ask a vRealize Automation Code Stream administrator who can create a project and make you a member of the project.
-See How do I add a project in vRealize Automation Code Stream.
+- If no projects appear, ask a Code Stream administrator who can create a project and make you a member of the project.
+See How do I add a project in Code Stream.

-- If you are not a member of any projects listed, ask a vRealize Automation Code Stream administrator who can add you as a member of a project.
+- If you are not a member of any projects listed, ask a Code Stream administrator who can add you as a member of a project.

-- Add any new endpoints that you need for your pipeline.
+- Add any new cloud-based and remote endpoints on premises that you need for your pipeline.